Get all the latest data for Limassol

 Does buying property help me get residency and citizenship in Limassol in 2026?

-As of early 2026, buying property in Limassol can help you obtain Permanent Residence through the fast-track Regulation 6(2) pathway, but it does not automatically lead to citizenship.
+As of 2026, buying property in Limassol can help with some Cyprus residency routes, but ordinary property ownership does not directly give citizenship.

 Can I legally rent out property on my visa in Limassol right now?

-You do not need to live in Cyprus to rent out your Limassol property, and many foreign owners manage their rentals through local agencies in neighborhoods like Germasogeia, Agios Tychonas, and Neapolis.
+You do not need to live in Cyprus to rent out a Limassol property, and many foreign owners use a licensed local agent, accountant and property manager.

 We cover everything there is to know about buying and renting out in Limassol here.